When you are mixing, what is the first thing you should do? What is the last? (And what should you NOT do?)

 Hmm... there are loads of things you shouldn't do.
 But how about never considering that your mix is finished until you have listened again with fresh ears the next day?

 Pro mix engineers can spend a whole day mixing just one song.
-Their judgment is so acute that it takes all this time to explore the possibilities.
+An experienced mix engineer develops judgment that is so acute that it takes all this time to explore the possibilities.
 But even a pro mix engineer's ears are tired by the end of the day.
 So listening again next morning and making any minor tweaks that are necessary is essential.